How to Land Travel Nursing North Carolina & South Carolina JobsPosted On August 31, 2017

 Travel nurse salary

-Nurses are always in demand here.
-While the travel nurse pay in North Carolina and South Carolina varies depending on the position, travel nurses can capitalize on the benefits of bonuses, insurance, travel and housing allowances.
+Nurses are always in demand here, so traveling nurse salary reflects that.
+While the travel nurse pay in North Carolina and South Carolina varies depending on the position, travel nurses can capitalize on the benefits of bonuses, insurance, travel and travel nurse housing allowances.
 These perks, coupled with the lifestyle of living in such a versatile location, can boost a traveling RN’s pay to much higher than the average staff nurse compensation.

 The lure to North Carolina and South Carolina is evident – between the ability to start an assignment quickly, the exciting destinations and the pay, travel nurses are clamoring to find a position in one of these states.

 But with high demand comes heavy competition for the open travel nursing jobs, and many nurses are struggling to win an assignment.
 How are Carolina facilities choosing their travel nurse hires?
 We’ll share with you the secret to landing a travel nursing job in the Carolinas:

 Rack up your travel nursing experience